CybroOdoo/CybroAddons/one2many_excel_report/README.rst

 Configuration
 =============
-* Add one2many_excel to the one2many fields as widget
+* Add the widget "one2many_excel" for one2many field.

 Company
 -------